Active living centre 2022 referendum planned in Vernon - BC Local News

 Coldstream and Areas B and C (BX and Silver Star) are being asked to reconsider their involvement in the project.

-The referendum would ask voters to borrow up to $90 million for construction of the facility.
+The referendum would ask voters to borrow up to $90 million for the construction of the facility.

 The city is hoping to get local partners on board as the facility would be utilized by all neighbouring residents.